LabShengLi/sci/README.md

 ## Docker Container

 Different operating systems my require certain adjustment for the script, thus we build a docker container to solve this problem.
+The packages are already installed thus we can directly run sci using the following commands.

 The command to start docker container is: